Balkan states start filtering migrant flow to Europe

 “We must protect our country and that is why we have undertaken reciprocal measures towards those for whom Slovenia and Croatia consider there is no place,” he said.

-A police spokesman in EU-member Slovenia confirmed Ljubljana would start returning “economic migrants” arriving through neighbouring Croatia, saying it could only grant passage to those “from countries where there are armed battles”.
+A police spokesman in EU-member Slovenia confirmed Ljubljana would start returning “economic migrants” arriving through neighboring Croatia, saying it could only grant passage to those “from countries where there are armed battles”.

 The Slovenian Defence Ministry said it planned to call up about 200 of a total of 914 army reservists to help control the influx.